erikcorry/understanding-lisp-1/README.md

 pseudo-label that just indicates the current address it is assembling to.
 But how does jumping to the current address equal a return instruction?

-What happens here is that the `dac` instruction (deposit-address-part) takes the return address (placed in the accumulator by the `jsp` instruction and puts it in the low bits (the address part) of the return instruction.
+What happens here is that the `dap` instruction (deposit-address-part) takes the return address (placed in the accumulator by the `jsp` instruction and puts it in the low bits (the address part) of the return instruction.
 So it uses self-modifying code as a normal way to return from a subroutine.